Last Updated on August 13, 2023 by Samantha Harris

 Tortoises don’t need to eat every day, and they lose their appetite in readiness for brumation.
 Also, tortoises will have two “starve days” per week.

 Low dopamine levels cause low motivation in tortoises, so they lose interest in eating and drinking.
-If the tortoise shows no interest in food or water, this shows low mood.
+If the tortoise shows no interest in food or water, this signifies a low mood.

 Poor Physical Health